ensnare-org/ensnare-v1/NOTES.md

 2. Entities know only about the core traits, and somewhere in between the entity and the app, a new trait is defined and perhaps implemented.
 This means entities depend only on the basics.

+# 2024-01-20: crate organization

+- **core**: structures that everyone needs, and building blocks like envelope generators and modulators.
+NO EGUI.
+NO ENTITY CONCEPTS except EntityUid (why?).
+- **entity**: structures that define and operate on entities.
+Project, parts, etc., go here.
+NO EGUI (but if you want EntityBounds without egui, then you have to make all these things generic!).
+- **egui**: reusable egui widgets.
+- **core-egui**: widgets that display building blocks.
+- **entity-egui**: widgets that draw entity infrastructure.
+- **instruments**: "batteries included" instruments.
+FM synth, reverb, etc. NO EGUI.
+- **instruments-egui**: widgets that display instruments, as well as Entity wrappers for them.
+- **toys**: a collection of simple instruments as Entities, to show how to make a separate crate.
+- **services**: interfaces to external things.
+- **proc-macros**: proc-macros.